 Many men also find that ejaculation, whether alone or with a partner, helps them sleep.

 Men who worry about sperm production should know that the body continually produces sperm.
 Frequent ejaculation will not cause the body to run out.
-Although it takes the average sperm about 74 days to fully mature, the body makes millions of sperm each day.
+Although it takes the average sperm about

 Men with healthy, normal sperm counts should not worry about the effects of regular ejaculation.
 Those with a low or marginal sperm count should discuss ejaculation frequency with a knowledgeable doctor or reproductive endocrinologist.